-From 2019-2020, the US will celebrate the 100th anniversary of the 19th Amendment and women’s constitutional right to vote.
+August 26, 2020, the US celebrated the 100th anniversary of the 19th Amendment and women’s constitutional right to vote.

 Suffragists began their organized fight for women’s equality in 1848 when they demanded the right to vote during the first women’s rights convention in Seneca Falls, New York.
 For the next 72 years, women leaders lobbied, marched, picketed, and protested for the right to the ballot.
 The U.S. House of Representatives finally approved the Susan B. Anthony Amendment, which guaranteed women the right to vote, on May 21, 1919.
 The U.S. Senate followed two weeks later, and the 19th Amendment went to the states, where it had to be ratified by 3/4ths of the-then-48 states to be added to the Constitution.
 By a vote of 50-47, Tennessee became the last state needed to ratify the 19th Amendment on August 18, 1920.
 Secretary of State Bainbridge Colby issued a proclamation declaring the 19th Amendment ratified and part of the US Constitution on August 26, 1920, forever protecting American women’s right to vote.